 Do you have your appointment cards pre-printed with your logo?
 Or do you print the logo onto the cards yourself, on the spot?

-In the example to the right, the logo and design printed in color gives the card a much more professional look.
 When it comes to appointment cards, one of the major reasons you give these out to your customers is to have them return to the office for a future visit.
 If your branding is inconsistent or unprofessional, your customers will be less likely to want to come back.

-Every encounter you have with your customers, be it in person or in print, is another opportunity to reinforce your company's identity and forma positive relationship with your customers.
+Every encounter you have with your customers, be it in person or in print, is another opportunity to reinforce your company's identity and form a positive relationship with your customers.